Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 ⬇Click below to discover the best Yoga Alliance registered online yoga certification courses⬇

-Restorative yoga is a relaxing, meditative passive style of yoga.
+Restorative yoga is a relaxing, meditative, passive style of yoga.
 It involves holding floor-based (seated and reclined) stretches for extended periods (several minutes) while using props for support.

 The long passive stretching and holds, meditative aspect, and use of props (yoga blocks, bolsters, blankets) promote deep relaxation and healing of the body and mind.